-Cross Holmes Avenue and follow Meadow Creek.
+Cross Holmes Avenue and continue to follow Meadow Creek.

 (1.12 miles, 5.25 from mile 0, moderate)

 After crossing under the Park Street bridge, walk along Melbourne and turn right onto the Warner Parkway Trail.
-Follow the paved path for a couple hundred feet; at the bottom of the first hill, turn right at the trail sign to return to the rustic Trail.
+Follow the paved path for a couple hundred feet; at the bottom of the first hill, turn right at the trail sign to return to the rustic trail.
 The trail crosses the creek on the Parkway Trail bridge, and then immediately turns left towards the culvert.
-There are numerous spur trails behind Charlottesville High School, into McIntire Park and connecting to Meadowbrook Heights Road
+There are numerous spur trails behind Charlottesville High School, into McIntire Park, and connecting to Meadowbrook Heights Road

 (.64 miles, 5.88 from mile 0, easy)